Why is Hideo Kojima the only dev around who knows how to make a good goddamn trailer

 There's a scene in the final trailer where a red liquid was injected into a test tube in the private room.
 That's the rare Sam's blood urine (sorry if you're eating).
 That weapon is the most powerful for BT.
 There is a sacrifice to be made in order to get the blood urine out thou https://t.co/Jj4kcw6L3CSeptember 8, 2021

+I particularly enjoyed that, at the end, Kojima has Heartman delivering a little in-game 'like', one of Death Stranding's lighter social touches but a delightful one.

-Hideo Kojima has always been great at trailers and, in an era where it feels the more heavily marketed games have more of a formula than ever, his skill at them shines even brighter.
-At E3 in 2000 Konami showed the trailer for Metal Gear Solid 2, which was so good that the entire games industry spent the next 18 months talking about it.
+Hideo Kojima has always been great at trailers: at E3 in 2000 Konami showed the trailer for Metal Gear Solid 2, which was so good that the entire games industry spent the next 18 months talking about it.
 In an age when video wasn't yet a part of the 'normal' internet experience, this trailer was distributed on games magazine cover discs, VHS (actual videos!!!), and eventually Sony started packing it in on the demo disc that came with your PS2.
 Even now, 21 years down the line in 4:3 and looking like it's being viewed through vaseline, this knocks spots off any other trailer from 2021.

-Yes even Death Stranding Director's Cut.
+Yes, even Death Stranding Director's Cut.
 Now I'm not saying Kojima Productions is the only developer that's ever made a good trailer (I'll always have a soft spot for Assassin's Creed: Revelations, below), but when you see something like this it really drives home how poor the standard fare is.
-To be crystal clear I'm talking about the big heavily marketed games that have the budget for these things, but where the trailers feel designed by committee.
+To be crystal clear I'm talking about the big heavily marketed games that have the budget for these things, but where the trailers feel designed by committee, almost formulaic at times.

 Maybe it's just because I watch so many but I'm sick of gruff voice overs, clumsy cuts and terrifically bad rock music: I have had it.